Macorah/Coffee-Shop-Sales-Analysis/README.md

 ### Project Overview
 ---
-This report is to gain insights into sales performance,product demaind, and customer behavior using real-world data analytics tools
+This report is to gain insights into sales performance,product demand, and customer behavior using real-world data analytics tools

 ### Data Source
 ---